Frequently Asked Questions for Veterinarians in Horn Lake

 At what age should I have my pet spayed or neutered?

-Horn Lake Animal Hospital recommends waiting until your pet is at least 4-6 months of age before seeking a spay or neuter procedure.
+Horn Lake Animal Hospital and Urgent Care recommends waiting until your pet is at least 4-6 months of age before seeking a spay or neuter procedure.
 Contact us to discuss specific details based on species, breed, and size.
 Spaying/neutering has health and behavior benefits to your pet and of course helps prevent overpopulation.

 What are heartworms?
 How can I prevent my pet from getting heartworms?